erickweyunga/uncovr/benches/README.md

 ## Comparing with Other Frameworks

-To compare Uncover's performance with raw Axum or other frameworks, you can:
+To compare Uncovr's performance with raw Axum or other frameworks, you can:

 1. Run these benchmarks
 2. Adapt the benchmark scenarios to other frameworks